allmaps/allmaps/apps/cli/README.md

 allmaps annotation generate [files...]
 ```

-Parse input files and output them in the format used internally by Allmaps:
+Parse input files and output them in parsed Georeference Annotations (the format used internally by Allmaps):

 ```sh
 allmaps annotation parse [files...]